- Affiliate Associate Professor, Global Health

 Select from the following:

-Benjamin R. Spencer is an Associate Professor in the University of Washington, Department of Landscape Architecture, and the director of the Informal Urban Communities Initiative.
+Benjamin Spencer is an Affiliate Associate Professor in the University of Washington, Departments of Landscape Architecture and Global Health and the co-founder of the non-profit, Traction Design.
 Ben’s work is collaborative and interdisciplinary.
-It integrates research, practice, service and teaching and explores the relationship between the built environment, ecology and health in developing urban communities.
-It champions design and technology as vehicles for human well-being, environmental regeneration and social justice.
-His recent and ongoing projects include the community-driven participatory design and implementation of public green space and point of use water interventions in informal urban communities in Peru and Nepal.
+It integrates human centered design, research and teaching and explores the relationship between technology, the built environment and human health in developing communities.
+Ben teaches design and digital fabrication and directs community-based projects and study abroad programs.
+His recent publications include book chapters, “Whole-Systems Public Interest Design Education” and “Engaging the Field Experience: Integrated, Interdisciplinary, On-Site, Enduring” in Public Interest Design Education Guidebook (Routledge 2018).
+His recent projects include the participatory design and implementation of small-scale public space interventions in Kathmandu, Nepal and the development of innovative personal protection technologies in response to COVID-19.

 - MArch (University of Virginia)

 - Education and Training

 - Environmental Health (incl.
 Climate Change)

 - Health Disparities